Dr. Fredrick Echols discusses Measles

-Measles is not just a childhood illness—it is a highly contagious virus that poses serious health risks for unvaccinated individuals of all ages.
-Measles, once declared eliminated in the United States in 2000, is making a concerning comeback.
-As of May 4, 2025, in the current measles outbreak in the United States, over 930 confirmed cases of measles have been reported across more than 30 states—including a recent case involving an Illinois resident (CDC, 2025).
-This increase in measles cases is largely attributed to declining vaccination rates and increased national and international travel.
+Measles represents more than just a childhood illness—it is a highly contagious virus that poses serious health risks for unvaccinated individuals of all ages.
+Although public health officials declared the virus eliminated in the United States in 2000, it is currently making a concerning comeback.
+In fact, as of May 4, 2025, reports indicate over 930 confirmed cases across more than 30 states during the current outbreak, including a recent case involving an Illinois resident (CDC, 2025).
+Furthermore, experts attribute this increase largely to declining vaccination rates combined with increased national and international travel.

-As measles cases reappear in communities, understanding the symptoms, how the virus spreads, and how to protect yourself and your family is essential.
+As measles cases reappear in communities, understanding the symptoms, transmission methods, and protection strategies becomes essential for your family’s safety.

 What Is Measles?

-Though often dismissed as a childhood illness, measles can lead to serious complications, particularly in young children, pregnant individuals, and people with weakened immune systems.
-These complications include pneumonia, brain swelling (encephalitis), and even death (World Health Organization [WHO], 2023).
+While many people dismiss it as a mere childhood ailment, measles can lead to serious complications.
+Specifically, young children, pregnant individuals, and people with weakened immune systems face the highest risks.
+These complications range from pneumonia and brain swelling (encephalitis) to death (World Health Organization [WHO], 2023).

 How Measles Spreads

-Measles is one of the most contagious diseases known to humans.
-The virus spreads through tiny droplets in the air that are released when an infected person coughs or sneezes.
-These droplets can remain in the air for up to two hours, which means you can become infected without direct contact with the sick person.
+Notably, measles ranks as one of the most contagious diseases known to humans.
+The virus spreads when an infected person coughs or sneezes, releasing tiny droplets into the air.
+Because these droplets remain airborne for up to two hours, you can contract the infection without ever having direct contact with the sick person.

-A person with measles is contagious from four days before to four days after the appearance of the rash (CDC, 2024).
+Additionally, an individual remains contagious from four days before the rash appears until four days after (CDC, 2024).

 Prevention: How You Can Protect Yourself and Others